dinnycodes/Abelian_Sandpile/README.md

 ## Overview

-This project implements the Abelian Sandpile simulation using:
+This code implements the Abelian Sandpile simulation using:

-* Serial asynchronous version (`asyncserial`)
+* Serial asynchronous version (`asyncserial.c`) - this is our baseline to compare the parallel versions with
-* Serial synchronous version (`syncserial`)
+* Serial synchronous version (`syncserial.c`)
-* OpenMP parallel version (`openmp`)
+* OpenMP parallel version (`openmp.c`)
-* MPI parallel version (`mpi`)
+* MPI parallel version (`mpi.c`)

-The goal of this project was to compare the performance and scaling of different parallelisation approaches using the CHPC Lengau cluster.
+The goal of this project is to compare the performance and scaling of different parallelisation approaches (OpenMP and MPI) using the CHPC Lengau cluster.

 ---